-Title I service providers coordinate with local transportation providers to provide students bus passes to get to and from class, training and work when a financial need exists.
-Other support services are provided on an individual basis through case management and according to the Local Board support service policy.
-Areas of support may range from transportation to clothing to childcare to housing.
-Career Specialists assess participants' situation to ensure a barrier exists and that other options to overcome the barrier have been explored.
+All support services are provided on an individual basis through case management and according to the Local Board support service policy.
+Career Specialists assess participants' situation to determine the scope of need and that other options to overcome the barrier have been explored.
 Local staff have strong networks with social and community organizations to meet needs so that customers can attend training, develop their skills, and enter the workforce.
+These support services are available during training or education, and may be continued after exiting workforce programs to assist with retention of employment or continued participation in advanced training or postsecondary schooling.